tgulu/Circles/README.md

 Press the button labelled circle, and it makes all the circles go next to each other to create a bigger circle.
 Press the button labelled line, and it makes all the circles go horizontally perpendicular to each other.

-TO-DO:
-Fix disappearing buttons - The functionality of the buttons works, creating the circles, but when the user presses the buttons, the buttons disappear from the screen.